Running our company for the long term

 |Eligibility||Number of employees covered||Remuneration element||How it works|

-Salaries are set to reflect market value of the role, and to aid recruitment and retention.
-Employees who aren't on a training rate of pay, such as apprentices, receive at least the voluntary Living Wage.
+Salaries are set to reflect the market value of the role, and to aid recruitment and retention.

 All employees are eligible to participate in our flexible benefits scheme which we believe is one of the best in the industry and which is designed to support a positive work-life balance.

-45% of our employees choose to tailor their benefits via our flexible benefits scheme.
-They have also saved a total of £56,309 through our employee discount partnerships since the scheme was launched.
+42% of our employees choose to tailor their benefits via our flexible benefits scheme.
+They have also saved over £109,000 through our employee discount partnerships since the scheme was launched.

-We offer a market leading defined contribution pension scheme and double any contributions that employees make, up to a maximum of 15% of salary, regardless of level or seniority.
+We offer a market leading defined contribution pension scheme and double any contributions that employees make (up to a maximum of 15% of salary).

 When colleagues get closer to retirement, we provide education and support to help plan for the next stage of their lives.